You sit down to work.

 “I’m in flow, I’ll skip the break.”

-Occasional is fine.
-Habitual leads to burnout.
+You’ll burn out by 2pm.
+Take the breaks.
+Occasional skipping is fine.
+Habitual skipping leads to burnout.

 2. Wrong task definition